 For people who remain bullish on gold and disparage silver, consider that Silvercorp recently announced that it is planning to diversify its operations.
 SVM stock has risen from $2.89 per share in March and is now flirting with $5 a share.
 Once this company firmly breaks out of the penny stock ranks, there’s no telling where the share price will go.

 Schools continue to move their curriculum and teaching online, so now may be the time for investors to consider Zovio.
-The California-based education technology company has soared 92% since April.
-But it’s still cheap at $2.80 a share.
+The California-based education technology company has soared since April, topping $6 in August before settling back at just about $4 a share.

 Right now, the consensus is that Zovio and its education peers will continue to see their share prices rise.
 That comes as colleges and universities face challenges reopening.
 And Zovio is well-positioned to take advantage of the current situation.